Nice to meet you.

 • Finding items you like.
 Whether it’s an outfit or a piece of furniture, you can browse similar items without having to describe what you’re looking for.

-2. Pinterest Visual Search vs. Pinterest Lens
+3. Pinterest Visual Search

-If you’re on Pinterest, you’ve definitely spotted the tiny magnifying glass button located in the bottom right corner of every pin.
+If you’re on Pinterest, you’ve spotted the tiny magnifying glass button located in the bottom right corner of every pin.

 pinterest visual search

-Pinterest has recently upgraded their visual search engine by introducing the Pinterest Lens.
+Pinterest has recently upgraded its visual search engine by introducing the Pinterest Lens.
 The Lens feature lives behind the tiny camera icon within Pinterest’s search bar.
 Once you click on it, you’ll be able to quickly upload or take a photo, and Pinterest will pull up similar images for you.
 What’s more, the tool is now integrated with shoppable fashion and home product pins, redirecting users directly to the checkout page on the retailer’s site.

 pinterest visual search